GetStream/Stream-Example-Parse/readme.md

 GetStream.io, Parse cloud code & EmberJS
 ========================================

+## Warning

+Support for Parse has been discontinued.
+Some of this integration might still work, but you're on your own as it's no longer supported.

+###Activity Streams & Newsfeeds

 This example app helps you create activity streams & newsfeeds with [Parse Cloud Code](https://parse.com/docs/cloud_code_guide) and [GetStream.io](https://getstream.io).

-###Activity Streams & Newsfeeds

 ![](https://dvqg2dogggmn6.cloudfront.net/images/mood-home.png)